Hugh Farthing

 Hugh Cragg Farthing KC (July 17, 1892 – June 8, 1968) was a Canadian provincial level politician, lawyer and judge from Alberta.
 He served as a member of the Legislative Assembly of Alberta from 1930 until 1935 representing the electoral district of Calgary.

 Early life

-Hugh Cragg Farthing was born July 17, 1892 in Woodstock, Ontario to Revered John Cragg Farthing the Anglican Bishop of Montreal and Elizabeth Mary Kemp, he had one younger brother John Colborne Farthing.
-He was educated at Kingston Collegiate Institute and McGill University completing his Bachelor of Arts in 1914, where he was also a member of The Kappa Alpha Society, and later Osgoode Hall Law School to complete a Bachelor of Laws in 1919.
+Hugh Cragg Farthing was born July 17, 1892, in Woodstock, Ontario, to Revered John Cragg Farthing the Anglican Bishop of Montreal and Elizabeth Mary Kemp, he had one younger brother John Colborne Farthing.
+He was educated at Kingston Collegiate Institute and McGill University completing his Bachelor of Arts in 1914, where he was also a member of Kappa Alpha Society, and later Osgoode Hall Law School to complete a Bachelor of Laws in 1919.
 His education at McGill was interrupted by service in World War I.

 Farthing was called to the bar in Ontario in 1919 and began to practice in Toronto.
 He later moved to Calgary and was admitted to the Alberta bar on June 11, 1923.